oscarescuderoarnanz/dtwParallel/README.md

    ```

-   **d) Example 6.** We calculate the distance between X and Y and transform to Gaussian kernel with sigma=0.5.
+   **h) Example 8.** We calculate the distance between X and Y and transform to Gaussian kernel with sigma=0.5.
    ```
    dtwParallel exampleData/X_train.npy -k True -s 1000000000
    ```